 While this is a great story., it is not a bang, bang, shoot-em-up!
 It is a history and well-documented.
 The story does start a little slow because of the great attention to detail.
 Beginning chapters contain biographies of the French prisoners and there is a great deal of historical background.
 The battle comes at the end.

 I did thoroughly enjoy the read and if you are a historian, you should enjoy it as well.
 If you need not stop action … this might not be a book for you.
-It is an fascinating and excellent story.
+It is a fascinating and excellent story.
 I give it 4 Stars!

 There is no doubt liberal progressives really do such a fantastic job lying to the American people.